c3foc/hagrid/README.md

 Run `python3 manage.py collectstatic` to collect all static files into the `static.dist` folder, from where all files under `/static/` should be served from.
 Also, everything under `/media/` should point to the `MEDIA_ROOT` you configured.
 You probably want to use a webserver and uwsgi or something similar for the setup.

 All configuration/management views are only visible to logged in superusers.
-Using `./manage.py createsuperuser`, create a new superuser and login on the webpage.
+Using `./manage.py createsuperuser`, create a new superuser and login on the webpage und `/admin/` to access the management views for initial setup.

+##### uberspace

+For a quick setup on uberspace 8:

+1. Install daphne and hagrid (in a virtualenv).
+2. As a folder for public data to be serverd by apache, create path `/var/www/virtual/<username>/hagrid/public` and softlink (`ln -s`) `/var/www/virtual/<username>/html` (or whatever your domain is) to the public dir.
+3. Create a `~/var/data/hagrid` folder for data storage.
+4. Create `~/.env` based on `.env.example` and adjust the settings as needed, especially `DATA_DIR` and `PUBLIC_DIR` to the ones created above.
+5. Configure web backends to serve `/` under the port used by daphne (8000) and apache for `/static/` and `/media/`.
+6. Run management commands to initialize the database and collect static files.
+7. Run the following command to create the daemon: `uberspace service add hagrid "/home/<user>/.loca/bin/daphne -b 0.0.0.0 hagrid.asgi:application" --env ENV_PATH=".env" --workdir ~`
+8. Enable the service (`systemctl --user enable hagrid.service`) and adjust the service file to your needs.

 ### License